Share this post on:

 • Social confidence

-People Those high in these traits are outgoing and tend to gain energy in social situations.
-Those who are low in this trait are called introverted.
+People who are high in these traits are outgoing and tend to gain energy in social situations.
+Those who are low in this trait are called introverts.

 Facets of Extraversion